 It's important you give yourself enough time to plan and carry out your activities, including giving feedback and reducing the risk of conflicting priorities.

 If conflicting priorities becomes an issue, think about who could help you.
-A person who has used your services and taken part in many influencing activities may like the opportunity to help you and take the pressure off.
+A person who's used your services and taken part in influencing activities might like the opportunity to help you and take the pressure off.

 "My role description really helped make it clear what I was expected to do, as well as what I could expect from the organisation.
 I felt I was being taken seriously this gave me the confidence I needed to take part."

-Ideally, you should ask everyone involved in the process to sign or acknowledge an agreement and its terms and conditions; you can refer back to it at any point, should things become challenging.
+Ideally, you should ask everyone involved in the process to sign or acknowledge the agreement and its terms and conditions.
+You can refer back to it at any point, especially if things become challenging.

-Documents specific to the role or opportunity can set out how and why you are asking for people's time and experience and what they can expect in return, this promotes mutual respect and understanding.
+Documents specific to the role or opportunity can set out how and why you're asking for people's time and experience and what they can expect in return.
+This promotes mutual respect and understanding.